+Effective October 1, 2006, it is the intent of the Court to transfer representation of all parents and conflict children in dependency cases to the new provider as follows:

+A. New Filings: Contractor will be appointed on all cases filed on or after October 1, 2006.

+B. Existing Cases:

-Effective August 1, 2005, it is the intent of the Court to transfer representation of all dependency conflict cases to the new provider, if a new provider is selected as the result of this RFP process.
-The newly selected provider should be prepared to accept all dependency conflict cases, whether new or ongoing, as of August 1, 2005.
-Note, however, that currently appointed attorneys will not be immediately released on specified cases, including but not limited to: (1) any case that has not yet reached disposition; (2) any case presently set for contested hearing; or (3) any case presently set for a W&I §366.26 hearing.
+- 1. Cases carried by current panel attorneys who become part of the newly contracted entity will remain with those attorneys; - 2.
+Cases carried by current panel attorneys who do not become part of the newly contracted entity will be transferred to the new organization effective October 1, 2006, with the following exceptions: - a. any case that has not yet reached disposition; - b. any case presently set for contested hearing; - c. any case presently set for a W&I §366.26 hearing.

 Cases falling in these three categories will not be transitioned to new providers selected as a result of this RFP process until after those hearings have been completed and until the Court has determined that an attorney transition is appropriate.
-The Court estimates that approximately 20% of the current caseload falls into one of these three categories.
+The Court estimates that approximately 45-50% of the current caseload falls into one of these three categories.
+The court will consider on an individual basis requests to be relieved as counsel in those cases falling into one of the exception categories; such requests will be addressed by the presiding bench officer in accordance with the law and local rules.

+&lt;sup>1 Departments 400 and 402 through 420.